Ted Jensen is one of the world’s most in-demand mastering engineers, putting the finishing touches to projects across virtually every genre of music.

 Promoted to Chief Mastering Engineer in 1984, Ted Jensen has spearheaded a number of proprietary developments that have kept Sterling at the forefront of mastering technology.
 This included working closely with Neve in the mid 80′s in developing the first all-digital mastering console, the DTC-1, and as one of the consultants to Apple for Mastering for iTunes.
 Ted also designed some of the studio monitors at Sterling, including the ones used by Tom Coyne to master many gold, platinum and Grammy winning albums.

-Over the course of his career, Ted has mastered 16 Grammy winners in the categories of Record of the Year, Album of the Year and Best Engineered Album, Non-Classical as well as a multitude of Grammy winners and nominees in these and other categories.
+Over the course of his career, Ted has mastered 16 Grammy winners in the categories of Record of the Year, Album of the Year and Best Engineered Album, Non-Classical as well as a multitude of Grammy winners and nominees in other categories.
 In 2003, Ted won a Grammy Award for the mastering of the 2002 Album of the Year “Come Away With Me” by Norah Jones.

 Other classics mastered by Ted include The Police’s Ghost In the Machine, Madonna’s Madonna, Billy Joel’s 52nd Street, Steve Winwood’s Back in the High Life, Eric Clapton’s Unplugged, Dave Matthews Band’s Under the Table and Dreaming, Talking Heads’ Speaking in Tongues, James Taylor’s Hourglass, Deftones’ Diamond Eyes, Rosanne Cash’s Black Cadillac, the soundtrack for the movie Philadelphia, Pat Metheny’s One Quiet Night, Santana’s Supernatural, Pantera’s Far Beyond Driven and Green Day’s American Idiot.